IBCHgenomic/proteogenomics/README.md

  - it reports only chains with atoms for the id and sequence and euclidean distance for all irrespective of chain and atoms.
  - Euclidean distance chain comparsion for two point coordinate protein.
  - Euclidean distance chain coordinate comparsion for all protein atoms of the chain.
- - please see the last commit message and if it says compiled binary then it is completed or else still in development version.

  ```
   cargo build